rogerchamberlain/rogerchamberlain.github.io/modules/02/studio.md

 2. Get checked out by a TA.

-Repository structure for this lab:
+Repository structure for this studio:

 - `circuits/`
   - `circuits.ino`